Events and Attractions in Humphreys County

-Your family will have a fabulous time when you visit Loretta Lynn’s Dude Ranch in Hurricane Mills.
+Your family will have a fabulous time when you visit the Loretta Lynn Ranch in Hurricane Mills.
 The Dude Ranch has everything you need for a fabulous time.
 Spend the night in the Ranch’s full service RV Park or rent one of the picturesque cabins.
-Visit Loretta’s museum with memorabilia and exhibits celebrating her incredible career.
+Visit the Loretta Lynn Museum with memorabilia and exhibits celebrating her incredible career.
 Spend your days lounging by the beautiful swimming pool.
-There are also several recreational activities located on the Ranch’s beautiful grounds, including canoeing and paddle boats.
+There are also several recreational activities located on the Ranch’s beautiful grounds, including canoeing, horseback riding, fishing and paddle boats.
 Catch nightly entertainment at the on-site mini-theater.

 St Patrick’s Annual Irish Picnic & Homecoming

 St. Patrick Irish Picnic and Homecoming in McEwen, TN is an annual event regularly attended by over 20,000 fun-loving people from across the nation.

 Johnsonville State Historic Park

 Johnsonville State Historic Park is the site of a unique Civil War battle and the location of Johnsonville prior to the creation of Kentucky Lake.
 Located on the East bank of Kentucky Lake, three miles north of U.S. Hwy 70 and the town of New Johnsonville, this 600 acre park has a wide variety of plant and animal life.
 This park has been established to preserve and to protect the rich cultural and natural resources that exist.